Environmental Protection Agency (EPA).

-Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in aggregate MOEs of 14,000 for adults and 2,100 for children.
-Because EPA's level of concern for prohexadione calcium is a MOE of 100 or below, these MOEs are not of concern.
+Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in an aggregate MOE of 2,300 for children 1 to less than 2 years old.
+Because EPA's level of concern for prohexadione calcium is an MOE below 100, this MOE is not of concern.

 4. Intermediate-term risk.
 Intermediate-term aggregate exposure takes into account intermediate-term residential exposure plus chronic exposure to food and water (considered to be a background exposure level).